MicrosoftDocs/dynamics-365-fraud-protection/content/loss-prevention-overview.md

 ---
 author: v-davido
-description: Loss prevention overview outlines tools, systems, and procedures to help prevent fraud in brick and mortar stores ms.author: v-davido ms.service: fraud-protection ms.date: 02/24/2020
+description: This topic outlines the tools, systems, and procedures that can help prevent fraud in brick-and-mortar stores. ms.author: v-davido ms.service: fraud-protection ms.date: 02/24/2020